rithsokheng/C-Programming-and-Memory-Management-Lecture/README.md

 ---

-# Key Takeaways
+Key Takeaways

-## 1. Everything eventually becomes memory
+1. Everything eventually becomes memory

 At the lowest practical level, program data occupies bytes in memory.

-## 2. Variables are names; pointers are addresses
+2. Variables are names; pointers are addresses

 ```c
 int x = 42;
 int *p = &x;
 ```

-- `x` gives a value
+· x gives a value
-- `&x` gives its address
+· &x gives its address
-- `p` stores that address
+· p stores that address
-- `*p` accesses the value at that address
+· *p accesses the value at that address

-## 3. C is strongly tied to data layout
+3. C is strongly tied to data layout

 Struct order, padding, array layout, pointer arithmetic, and unions all expose details that higher-level languages often hide.

-## 4. Stack memory has predictable function-scoped lifetimes
+4. Stack memory has predictable function-scoped lifetimes

 Good for:

-- local variables
+· local variables
-- function parameters
+· function parameters
-- fixed-size temporary data
+· fixed-size temporary data

-## 5. Heap memory gives dynamic lifetime and size
+5. Heap memory gives dynamic lifetime and size

 Good for:

-- runtime-sized collections
+· runtime-sized collections
-- objects that must survive beyond a function
+· objects that must survive beyond a function
-- dynamic data structures
+· dynamic data structures

 But the programmer must manage ownership.

-## 6. `malloc` and `free` form a basic manual-management pair
+6. malloc and free form a basic manual-management pair

 ```c
 int *p = malloc(sizeof(int));